parlance-labs/applied-llms/_mkdocs/docs/index.md

 Finally, consider the level of detail provided in the document.
 Imagine we're building a RAG system to generate SQL queries from natural language.
 We could simply provide table schemas with column names as context.
 But, what if we include column descriptions and some representative values?
 The additional detail could help the LLM better understand the semantics of the table and thus generate more correct SQL.

-### Don’t forget keyword search; use it as a baseline and in hybrid search.
+### Don’t forget keyword search; use it as a baseline and in hybrid search

 Given how prevalent the embedding-based RAG demo is, it's easy to forget or overlook the decades of research and solutions in information retrieval.